Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Running the recipe

 The recipe comes with pre-trained models of anonymization.
-To replicate the baseline numbers, `cd baseline` and change the following variables:
+To replicate the baseline numbers, `cd baseline` and change the following variables in `run.sh`:

 1. `librispeech_corpus`: The directory for LibriSpeech corpus.
 It must have `dev-clean`, `test-clean` and `train-clean-360` subsets.
 2. `libritts_corpus`: The directory for LibriTTS corpus.
 It must have `train-other-500` subset.